 - Property must have existing natural gas water heater – no new construction

 - Replacement must be in a single-family or multifamily unit located in San José

 - Minimum Uniform Energy Factor of 2.87 or greater

 - Must be Energy Star® certified

 How to Receive a Rebate

 - Contact a contractor to receive an estimate.
 You may work with any contractor with a valid and current California Contractors State License Board.
 If you need help finding one, see the resources under "Selecting a Contractor."

 - Reserve Your Rebate by submitting an Electrify San José Rebate Reservation Application packet.
 You will be notified within three (3) business days if your reservation has been approved.

-- Get a Building Permit and install the qualifying product within 90 days of the reservation approval.
+- Review heat pump water heater installation requirements and get building permits from the San José Permit Center.
+Install the qualifying product within 90 days of the reservation approval.